 My heart and brain reeled.
 Kind of music.
 Something else on.
 Appropriate music.
 Good music.
 Bad music.
 Cool music and uncool music.
 Music for "getting it on."
 Easy listening music.
 Mellow music, Art music.
 THAT kind of music.
 What does this all mean?

 I'm a trained musician and I have played just about every kind of music you can think of.
 I don't like all of it, much of it is not even my favorite.
 Little of the music I like as much as the music of my mentor Stanley Cowell.
 I am not as eclectic as this album might have you guess.
 But I can't but help respond to the world's music and find in it a limitless fount.

 I do have preferences.
 I would really rather listen to any Soul Train show from the 1970s that practically the whole corpus of "classic" rock.
-I really find the trumpet of Freddie Hubbard more inspirational to me than many pianists even though he was a trumpet and flugelhornist.
+I really find the trumpet and flugelhorn of Freddie Hubbard more inspirational to me than many pianists.
 I would rather listen to Duke Ellington than Brahms.
-I would rather listen Patrick Williams' television scores than most contemporary concert music!
+I would rather listen to Patrick Williams' television scores than most contemporary concert music!
 Influence is a mysterious thing.

 I agree with Miles Davis that art and life are "all about style."
 Styles are made up of little gestures or details.

 For example the late and very great Bobby Short had a habit of punctuating in between the musical phrases he sung these wild upward arpeggios on the piano.
 Even more remarkably, he would often hit or slap the top C key of the keyboard as part of these arpeggios, seemingly in indifference to whatever the key of the song was.